 How to Set up a RAID in Windows 10

 To implement RAID configurations in Windows 10, a RAID controller is necessary.
-This can be either a hardware RAID controller, which is a physical device that connects to the motherboard, or a software RAID controller, which is built into the operating system.
+This can be a hardware RAID controller, a physical device connecting to the motherboard, or a software RAID controller built into the operating system.
 A hardware RAID controller provides the best performance and fault tolerance, but it requires at least four drives.
 The RAID controller manages all read and write operations, and the operating system sees only a single drive.

-To set up a RAID array in Windows 10, you will need to have the required amount of identical hard drives.
-The hard drives should be of the same capacity, speed, and interface.
+You must have identical hard drives to set up a RAID array in Windows 10.
+The hard drives should have the same capacity, speed, and interface.

 After installing the hard drives, launch Disk Management in Windows 10 by right-clicking the Windows button and selecting Disk Management from the menu.